 A viral Facebook post explains why some people feel that Heemeyer was a folk hero:

-This story is largely accurate.
+The story as related above is largely accurate.
 Marvin Heemeyer did use a “killdozer” to exact revenge on the city of Granby, Colorado, after a concrete factory was allowed to be built across the street from his muffler shop:

 However, this text omits a few key details in order to paint Heemeyer as the “last great American folk hero.”

-Many consider Heemeyer to be a the victim of a careless and indifferent government that approved the construction of a concrete factory with no regard to how it would effect Heemeyer’s business at the muffler shop.
+Many people considered Heemeyer to be a the victim of a careless and indifferent government that approved the construction of a concrete factory with no regard to how it would affect Heemeyer’s business at the muffler shop.
 Although there is some truth to this argument, it doesn’t tell the entire story.

 The story of the batch plant also goes back to 1992, three years after Heemeyer had moved to the area.
 Heemeyer bought his two acres from the Resolution Trust Corp., the federal agency set up to handle the assets of failed savings and loan institutions.
 He bought the two acres for $42,000 but later agreed to sell it to the Docheff family, which wanted the property for a concrete batch plant, for $250,000.
 They agreed, but then he wanted $375,000 and at some later point wanted a deal worth approximately $1 million.
 All of this was well before the rezoning proposal hit town hall.